 - Guide to the best motorcycle tank bags

-Just avoid any DIY contraptions or excessively heavy back-packs which can make your bike unstable.
+Avoid DIY contraptions or cumbersome backpacks, which can make your bike unstable.

 A fully, evenly-loaded tour bike is like carrying a passenger.
-Make practice runs with increasing loads and adapt to any changes in breaking, accelerating and balance.
+Make practice runs with increasing loads and adapt to braking, accelerating and balance changes.

-The heat and the cold will have a greater effect on your body when it’s exposed to prolonged riding.
+The heat and the cold will have a more significant effect on your body when it’s exposed to prolonged riding.
 Rainwater will find its way through substandard clothing or gaps in your outfit.

 Test all of your gear with practice runs and see how it holds up over longer durations.